BrianMorse12604/cse15l-lab-reports/CSE15L Lab3/lab-report-3.md

 687:        Want to get the kids away from the casinos?
 Try the
 ```

-* This looks for the term "casino" with no regard for case sensitivity.
+* This looks for the term "casino" with no regard for case sensitivity in `WhatToLasVegas.txt`.
 As seen, many times casino is found along with line number for if the user wants to directly go there to find out more.
 * This makes deeper research easier for the user instead of simply using the surface research from `grep`.

 For more examples and where this info was found, go here to #6: [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)